ShayAegis/Obs-Status/README.md

 ## _Bugs Fixed_

-- The Top Bar indicator was not being destroyed when disabling the extension.
+- The Top Bar indicator was not detecting sometimes that OBS is Streaming.

 ## _Features Added_